 ADveNtuRe fOR ClimAte ChanGe

-From July to August 2018, POLARQUEST2018, an international team of arctic explorers and researchers will venture to the Arctic ocean, from Iceland to the Svalbard archipelago, above the Polar Arctic Circle, on board Nanuq, a 60-foot sailboat designed to sail in the polar regions in a self-sufficient mode.
+From July to August 2018, POLARQUEST2018, an international team of arctic explorers and researchers ventured to the Arctic ocean, from Iceland to the Svalbard archipelago, above the Polar Arctic Circle, on board Nanuq, a 60-foot sailboat designed to sail in the polar regions in a self-sufficient mode.

-How?
-We will carry out three scientific experiments never performed before above 78° of latititude:
+We carried out four scientific experiments never before performed attempted above 78° of latitude:

-- Mantanet for Microplastic – the first study ever to assess the presence and distribution of micro and nano-plastic in the Arctic waters above 78° of latitude
+- Mantanet for Microplastic – the first study to assess the presence and distribution of micro and nano-plastic in the Arctic waters above 78° of latitude.

 - PolarquEEEst – trying to solve the mystery of the origin of high energy cosmic rays and their impact on global warming.